What is the Lord Mayor's Show?

 Who's in the Lord Mayor's Parade 2023?

-Where to watch the Lord Mayor's Show 2022
+Where to watch the Lord Mayor's Show and Parade 2023

-It's free to stand and watch the procession — the world's oldest and longest civic procession — pretty much anywhere along the route.
+It's free to stand and watch the procession — the world's oldest and longest civic procession — pretty much anywhere along the route, and around 250,000 people usually turn up to do so.

 It can be seen between 11am-12pm in the area between Bank and St Paul's, but lesser-known is the stretch between Temple and Blackfriars on the return journey, which tends to draw fewer crowds.
 Get to this area between 1.15pm-2.30pm for the best experience.